Admitted Students: Class of 2021

 6. Register for student housing by visiting the Stanford Housing Office website.

 Once you have created a SUNetID, you can apply for housing.
-The deadline for the first round of applications is in early May; the deadline for the second round is in early-to-mid July.
+Housing registration opens on April 6; the deadline for the first round of applications is May 10.
+The deadline for the second round is in early-to-mid July.

 7. Visit the Vaden Health Center website to learn about incoming student health requirements.